 General Questions about Preparatory Chemistry Pathways

-- If I placed into CHE 2A, CHE 2AH, or CHE 3A, but really want to prepare for general chemistry, can I still take WLD 41C or ALEKS Preparatory Chemistry?
+- If I placed into CHE 2A or CHE 2AH, but really want to prepare for general chemistry, can I still take Workload Chemistry (WLD 41C) or ALEKS Preparatory Chemistry?

 Which preparatory chemistry pathway to take depends largely on your own preferences and organizational ability.
 Since ALEKS Preparatory Chemistry is self-paced, and completed online, students need to have the self-discipline to login and complete the modules.
 At the same time, because it is self-paced and online, students can complete ALEKS on their own schedule, outside of Davis.
-The WLD 41C course is better suited for students who prefer to have face-to-face interactions with the instructor, and peers, with assigned homework and midterm examinations to stay on top of coursework.
+Workload Chemistry (WLD 41C) is better suited for students who prefer to have face-to-face interactions with the instructor, and peers, with assigned homework and midterm examinations to stay on top of coursework.

 The two preparatory pathways are not mutually exclusive.
-Students are welcome to complete ALEKS Preparatory Chemistry over the summer, and still take WLD 41C in Fall if they are still feeling unprepared.
-Conversely, students who enrolled in WLD 41C can elect to take ALEKS Preparatory Chemistry during Fall quarter to supplement their preparation.
+For example, students are welcome to complete the ALEKS Preparatory Chemistry over the summer, and still take Workload Chemistry in the Fall if they are still feeling unprepared.
+Conversely, students who enroll in Workload Chemistry can elect to take ALEKS Preparatory Chemistry during the Fall quarter to supplement their preparation.
 However, doing both preparatory options is not necessary.

 - Achieving 100% in ALEKS Preparatory Chemistry doesn’t sound possible.
 Also, why does ALEKS give me an initial assessment?